Ronald Dworkin

 Ronald Myles Dworkin (/ˈdwɔrkɪn/; December 11, 1931 – February 14, 2013) was an American legal philosopher, jurist, and scholar of United States constitutional law.
 At the time of his death, he was Frank Henry Sommer Professor of Law and Philosophy at New York University and Professor of Jurisprudence at University College London.
 Dworkin had taught previously at Yale Law School and the University of Oxford, where he was the Professor of Jurisprudence, successor to philosopher H. L. A. Hart.

 An influential contributor to both philosophy of law and political philosophy, Dworkin received the 2007 Holberg International Memorial Prize in the Humanities for "his pioneering scholarly work" of "worldwide impact".
 According to a survey in The Journal of Legal Studies, Dworkin was the second most-cited American legal scholar of the twentieth century.
 After his death, Harvard legal scholar Cass Sunstein said Dworkin was "one of the most important legal philosophers of the last 100 years.
 He may well head the list."

 His theory of law as integrity as presented in his book Law's Empire, in which judges interpret the law in terms of consistent moral principles, especially justice and fairness, is among the most influential contemporary theories about the nature of law.
-Dworkin advocated a "moral reading" of the United States Constitution, and an interpretivist approach to law and morality.
-He was a frequent commentator on contemporary political and legal issues, particularly those concerning the Supreme Court of the United States, often in the pages of The New York Review of Books.
+Dworkin advocated a "moral reading" of the United States Constitution and an interpretivist approach to law and morality.
+He was a frequent commentator on contemporary political and legal issues, particularly those concerning the Supreme Court of the United States, often in The New York Review of Books.

 Early life and education

-Ronald Dworkin was born in 1931 in Worcester, MA, the son of Madeline (Talamo) and David Dworkin.
+Ronald Dworkin was born in 1931 in Worcester, Massachusetts, the son of Madeline Taber and David Dworkin.
 He was schooled and grew up in Providence, Rhode Island.
 His family is Jewish.
 He graduated from Harvard University in 1953 with an A.B., summa cum laude, where he majored in philosophy and was elected to Phi Beta Kappa in his junior year.
 He then attended Magdalen College, Oxford as a Rhodes Scholar, where he was a student of Sir Rupert Cross and J. H. C. Morris.
 Upon completion of his final exams at Oxford, the examiners were so impressed with his script that the Professor of Jurisprudence (then H. L. A. Hart) was summoned to read it.
-He was awarded a B.A. with a Congratulatory first.
+He was awarded a B.A. with a congratulatory first.
 Dworkin then attended Harvard Law School, graduating in 1957 with a Juris Doctor, magna cum laude.